How to cope with the uncertainties of 2022 – the introvert’s way

 Introverts prefer quality relationships over quantity.
 They are discriminating in who they allow into their world, and they value and nurture the relationships they develop.
 Introverts really listen to what the other person is trying say in conversation rather than focusing on how they might interject with their own contribution.
 They are often more interested in receiving information than divulging it – which makes them very good secret keepers too!

 Introverts are the kings (and queens) of concentration.
 They can immerse themselves in solitary activities like research or writing for extended periods of time.
 This hyper focus allows them to become extremely well-informed in many areas of interest.
 By nature studious and lovers of information, introverts enjoy learning and discovering new things and think that knowledge is power.
 But they are also happy to share that expertise with others.

 Introverts tend to enjoy thinking about and examining things in their own minds.
 Including their own preferences, feelings and motivations, how others see them and how they fit into the world.
 This often means they are better able to manage their emotions and are inclined to act consciously (rather than react passively).
 There is strong scientific evidence that people who know themselves and how others see them are happier.

-Robin Kiashek is a London based Osteopath and Naturopath with clinics in Soho and East Finchley.
+Robin Kiashek is a London-based Osteopath and Naturopath.
 He is registered with The General Osteopathic Council and The British Naturopathic Association, and has expanded his breadth of expertise to encompass a range of therapies, including Low Level Laser Therapy, Western Acupuncture, Autogenic Training and Neuro Linguistic Programming (NLP).